Why does 2 Samuel 24:1 say that the LORD incited David against Israel, but 1 Chronicles 21:1 says Satan was responsible?

 When we compare 2 Samuel 24:1 and 1 Chronicles 21:1, we notice something very interesting.

 At first glance, these verses may seem to contradict each other.
-Did the LORD incite David to take a census of Israel, or did Satan do it?
+Did the LORD incite David to take a census of Israel (which was a wrong thing to do, as the story makes clear), or did Satan do it?
 Or, somehow, were they both involved?
 When we look more widely at the Bible, we see a fascinating pattern: both the LORD and Satan can be involved in the same act (though always with different motives).
 Indeed, the Bible shows us that in any event, many people may be at work, some with good intentions, and others with bad ones.

 The most obvious example is Jesus’ crucifixion.
 Some wonder why we call the day Jesus died “Good Friday”?
 Wouldn’t a better name be “Bad Friday”?
 After all, what could be worse than crucifying God’s only Son (Mark 12:6-9)?
 Thats half-right.
 Good Friday was a day of great wickedness and hate.
 Satan (Luke 22:3), Judas (Mark 14:21), Pontius Pilate (John 19:11), the religious leaders (Acts 4:28), Herod (Acts 4:27) and the people (Matthew 27:25) all shared the blame for putting Jesus to death.
 However they missed the other side of the story.
 Good Friday was also a day of great goodness and love, because on that day God was also at work, though with a different motive: love (Romans 5:8).
 God so loved the world that He gave up His only Son (John 3:16) to suffer and die for the sins of many (Isaiah 53), to bring us back to God (1 Peter 3:18).